Skip to main content

 })

 mppx/client handles the EIP-3009 transferWithAuthorization signature internally.
 The credential it returns is a base64-encoded signed authorization that Remlo verifies via mppx’s embedded facilitator (no external service in the loop).
+Remlo also accepts Authorization: mpp ${credential} for older agent wrappers, but new clients should use the Payment auth scheme.
 If the wallet provided isn’t a viem Account, mppx/client exposes lower-level helpers that take a sign function instead.

 Paying on Base (x402 protocol, EVM scheme)